hakanLW/MATLABEDF/MatlabAPI_dll/MatlabAPI/for_testing/readme.txt

               distrib directory or in
               <mcr_root>*\toolbox\dotnetbuilder\bin\win64\v2.0

-MatlabAPI_1_0_0_overview.html - HTML overview documentation file for the generated
+MatlabAPI_overview.html - HTML overview documentation file for the generated component.
-                                component.
                           It contains the requirements for accessing the component and for generating arguments using the MWArray class hierarchy.

-MatlabAPI_1_0_0.xml - This file contains the code comments for the MatlabAPI_1_0_0
+MatlabAPI.xml - This file contains the code comments for the MatlabAPI component classes
-                                component classes and methods.
-Using a third party documentation tool, this file can be combined with either or both of the previous files to generate online documentation for the MatlabAPI_1_0_0 component.
+                          and methods.
+Using a third party documentation tool, this file can be combined with either or both of the previous files to generate online documentation for the MatlabAPI component.